Creating SMS surveys: Tips, examples and benefits

 Many businesses struggle with out-of-date or inaccurate customer data.
 SMS surveys are a cost-effective way to keep your database current.
 A simple text is much less intrusive than a phone call and means customers can respond at a time that suits them.

-What are the benefits of using SMS surveys?
+What are the benefits of using SMS for surveys?

 There are a number of benefits to choosing SMS as the channel for your surveys – some of the main ones include: